 Figure 14.
 Integrating the simplified dynamics provides a good prediction of the energy metric.
 The integrated simplified equations and the energy metric were then combined to create a numeric predictor algorithm.
 The algorithm integrates the state forward from the current condition to the end of the drogue release window.
 It computes the energy at each integration step.
 The time corresponding to the minimum energy in the entire window is selected as the time to go until release.
 A benefit of working with time as the independent variable is that the estimated drogue release latency can be accounted for directly by biasing the time to go.
 The proposed numeric predictor algorithm begins by integrating the current rotational state forward by the drogue release latency time.
-This gives the physical release state that corresponds to an immediate release command ($t{go} = 0 \, s$).
+This gives the physical release state that corresponds to an immediate release ($t{\rm go}=0\,{\rm s}$).
 The energy is computed at this state and stored.
-The release command time is then marched forward, the dynamics are integrated, and the energy is computed at each time step.
-If the energy is less than the stored value, the time to go is set to the current release command time and the stored value is updated.
-The process ends when the release command time reaches the end of the release window.
+The time is then reset to 0 so that it now corresponds to release command time, while the state corresponds to the physical release state.
+Then, the state is marched forward, and the energy is computed at each point.
+If the computed energy is lower than the stored value, the time is taken as the release time.
+The process ends when the release time reaches the end of the release window.
 If the time to go is zero, then an immediate release corresponds to the minimum energy in the window, and release is commanded.
 An example of this algorithm at work is shown in Figure 15.
 The drogue release window opens at 45 s and closes at 50 s.
 The algorithm at first predicts that the minimum occurring just after 48 s will be the best in the window, and the time to go counts down to it.
 However, as the end of the window nears, the predictions improve, and the algorithm realizes that the minimum just before 50 s is actually better, and it switches to that solution.
 The time to go proceeds to zero, and release is commanded.